alexmrbarreira/Titanic_Kaggle_challenge/README.md

 This plots some basic data trends such as the number of passengers and survive probability as a function of the various features.
 It plots also the correlation matrix of the features.

 #### model_1_byhand.py
-This defines a couple of prediction models built by hand from visualy inspecting the basic data trends.
+This defines a couple of prediction models built by hand from visually inspecting the basic data trends.
 Eg., a model where all female survive, or a model where also all male under the age of 9 also survive.
 It checks the performance of the models on the validation set, and also prepares the file for the Kaggle submission.

 #### model_2_dnn.py
 This defines a fully connected neural network model (4 hidden layers), trains it and checks its performance on the validation set.
 It also prepares the file for the Kaggle submission.